ualbertalib/avp_aviary_api_interactions/README.md

 # AVP Aviary API Interactions

 The repository contains quickly written scripts designed to interact with the [AVP Aviary](https://www.aviaryplatform.com/api/v1/documentation) audio/video repository software.
-These scripts, as of March 2023 are only proof-of-concept.
+These scripts, as of Nov 2024 are only proof-of-concept.

-Note: March 2024 - the [./json](./json/) directory contains the more recently used scripts (for the SpokenWeb export).

 ## Requirements